elventear/zsh_trace/README.md

 # zsh_trace
-ZSH Plugin to Enable Tracing of ZSH init process

 Generates a tracing log of the init process of `zsh`.
 It has been shamelessly lifted from a [StackOverflow](http://stackoverflow.com)